-- Two sizes of Balsa Wood strips from the craft store or online here
+- Two sizes of Balsa Wood strips from the craft store or grab them online here

 - Wood glue

 - Inexpensive wood (I used 1×4″) for the frame, and the wood stain of your choice

 - Clear, flexible plastic from the craft or office supply store